Overview

 Call offering time limit (seconds) – This limits the time the agent has to answer the call before it is routed to the next agent.
 This capability is only applicable when the auto-assign is activated.

-In the example above, the call moves from agent to agent in the auto-assign mechanism (20 sec per agent) for a total of 5 min (300 sec).
+In the example above, the call is transferred from agent to agent through the auto-assign mechanism (20 seconds per agent) for a total of 5 minutes (300 seconds).
 If no agent answers, the call goes to voicemail and disconnects.

 Maintenance